Quality

 rework

 An action taken on a nonconforming product or service to make it conform to requirements.
-Reworking a product may change some of its parts or processes.
+Rework adds to production time and may change how a product appears or performs.

 risk analysis